-Formal statistical testing begins by formulating a null hypothesis; this is often written as H_0 .
+Formal statistical testing begins by formulating a null hypothesis; this is often written as H0.
 In our case:

-H0: The data being tested were sampled from a normally distributed population.
+H_0 : The data being tested come from a normally distributed population.

 Next, we compute a p-value.
-The p-value answers this question (and only this question, and no other):
+The p-value answers this question (and only this question):